 - Now run the code by pressing F5.
 Select your range and click OK to conclude the operation.

 - We have successfully removed those non-alphanumeric characters from our cells.

 2. Apply a User Defined Function to Remove Non-Alphanumeric Characters

-Since excel does not have any distinct function to remove non-alphanumeric characters from cells, you can make one!
+Since Excel does not have any distinct function to remove non-alphanumeric characters from cells, you can make one!
 That’s right, you can define a custom function of your own to do your job.
 You need to write a VBA code to do that.
 We will discuss this process using the steps below.
-To know more about custom-made functions, Click Here!
+To learn more about custom-made functions, Click Here!

 - First, go to the Microsoft Visual Basic for Applications Window by pressing Alt+F11.

 - Write down the code for your UFD.
 We have named our function RemoveNonNlphaNumeric.
-And the code to create this function is,
+The code to create this function is,

 Function RemoveNonAlphaNumeric(xStr As String) As String Dim xStrR As String Dim xCh As String Dim xStrMode As String Dim xInt As Integer xStrMode = "[A-Z.a-z 0-9]" xStrR = "" For xInt = 1 To Len(xStr) xCh = Mid(xStr, xInt, 1) If xCh Like xStrMode Then xStrR = xStrR & xCh End If Next RemoveNonAlphaNumeric = xStrR End Function